dymaxionlabs/python-sdk/docs/index.rst

                                     classes=["pool"])

-Now, you should upload the images you want to use for training, and add them to your estimator.
+Now, you should upload the images you want to use for training, add them to your estimator, and create the tiles from the image.

 .. code-block:: python

   from dymaxionlabs.files import File

-  img = File.upload("pools-2020-02-01.tif")
+  img = File.upload("pools-2020-02-01.tif", 'pools/images/')
   pools_detector.add_image(img)

+  tiling_job = img.tiling(output_path='pools/tiles/')
+  tiling_job.is_running()
+  #=> True

 Next step is to upload your labels file (GeoJSON file) and add them to your